AndrewKralovec/dominions5_manager/README.md

 ```

 ### App Directory
-You'll notice two naming conventions, reducers & actions.
-These are **not** meant to be confused with reducers & actions found in React Redux.

 #### Actions
 Folder for actions functions.
 Actions are,... are meant to generate actions.
 All of the game processing logic will be found in these files.
 The Manager does this by executing Dominions5.exe file as a new process.
 Since a shell is not spawned, behaviors such as I/O redirection and file globbing are not supported.